Kong/docs.konghq.com/app/konnect/updates.md

 ### 2022.11.14

 **Multiple runtime groups**
-: All the runtime groups in Konnect including default and non default runtime groups will be eligible for application registration.
+: All the runtime groups in {{site.konnect_short_name}}, including default and non-default runtime groups, are eligible for application registration.

 ### 2022.11.08